Your Guide to Florida’s Minimum Wage

 Florida’s minimum wage is recalculated each year on September 30 — based on the Consumer Price Index — and either remains steady or increases by a small amount.

-While there are no laws in play to change the minimum wage, some state Senate legislators are fighting to gradually increase Florida’s base pay to $15 per hour.
+While there are no laws in play to change the minimum wage in Florida, some state Senate legislators are fighting to gradually increase the state’s base pay to $15 per hour.

 The Minimum Wage Initiative may appear on the ballot in Florida on November 6, 2018.
 The measure would increase the state’s hourly minimum wage to $10.

 Supporters would need to collect 753,603 valid signatures by February 1, 2018, for the measure to appear on the ballot.

 How should small business owners prepare for minimum wage and paid leave increases?

 Every business is different, so there isn’t one right way to prepare.
 Here are a few options you may want to consider: